 Tour Galway on a walking tour, then dine in style at Dunguaire Castle

 Historic, bohemian Galway is considered Ireland’s music capital — it has the pubs, buskers, and concert venues to prove it!
 After breakfast, embark on a guided walk around the city’s charming medieval streets dotted with pubs, boutiques, and cafés.
 Walk along the Spanish Arch — a riverside remnant of the medieval walls — to the imposing Galway Cathedral.
 At the Hall of the Red Earl, you’ll learn about the ancient de Burgo family, one the infamous “Tribes of Galway,” whose further exploits are chronicled at the Galway City Museum.

 After lunch back on the ship, you can spend the rest of the day discovering this quintessentially-Irish city on your own, perhaps soaking up the local atmosphere by listening to street performers and browsing the Galway Market, the perfect entrée into local art, handicrafts, and street food.
-You can choose to rent a bike and see the beauty of Galway on two wheels.

 Later this afternoon, you’ll depart for Dunguaire Castle, built in 1520 by the O’Hynes clan on the picturesque shores of Galway Bay.
 Here, you’ll savor fine wines and a traditional banquet dinner complete with soul-stirring Irish storytelling.
 This truly will be a night to remember!

 Tour the Victorian-era splendor of Kylemore Abbey and its walled garden